gobrowse/internet-pi/README.md

 So that's what this is.

 **Warning!!
 This is in beta**
-if you see a problem, got to this ish
+if you see an issues, got to this repo jest for issues:

 ## Features